GoogleCloudPlatform/professional-services/examples/gce-to-adminsdk/README.md

 ### Delegated Subject

-The delegated subject should be a GSuite "headless user"; Or a user that will never log in after the initial log on to accept the G Suite Terms.
+The delegated subject should be a G Suite "headless user"; Or a user that will never log in after the initial log on to accept the G Suite Terms.
 There are a few important properties of this user that should be set.

   1. Directory sharing (under User Information) - Best to turn off (Optional)

-  2. Admin roles and privileges - First go to [AdminRoles](https://support.google.com/a/answer/2406043?hl=en), and create a role with **Admin API Privileges** Group Read Only.
+  2. Admin roles and privileges - First go to [Admin roles](https://support.google.com/a/answer/2406043), and create a role with **Admin API Privileges** Group Read Only.
 Then attach this role to the user.

 ## Permissions Model